aws-samples/non-profit-blockchain/ngo-identity/README.md

 ~/non-profit-blockchain/ngo-identity/scripts/createFabricUsers.sh
 ```

-Within this script, we define various attributes that identify this user.
+Within this script, we define various attributes on the users' certificates.
 These attributes are available within the smart contract and can be used to enforce attribute-based access.
 You can find more detail on creating Fabric users in the [Fabric documentation](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/users-guide.html#fabric-ca-client).

+In this example, we define two attributes named `fullname` and `role`.

 ```
 --id.attrs "fullname='Bob D Donor':ecert,role=ngo_donor:ecert"